GlyphForged/gfdc-v3/README.md

   - Non-admin accounts (Single trusted editor)
   - Dynamic Content/SPA (No Client-side routing or state)
   - Real-time shenanigans (No websockets, polling, live updates)
-- How it tied up
+- How it tied down
   - Minimal JS
   - One server binary running on one droplet
   - Smol dependency list (External imports must have a reason to exist)